 2. Storing Christmas Wreaths

 Containers that you use to store your wreaths must be able to preserve its shape throughout the year.
 Many storage methods smash or damage wreaths—especially attachments like extra bows and decor.
 Look for wreath storage that is large enough to truly preserve the shape and ornaments of the item so that it will be usable for years to come.
 You can also keep wreaths hung up in your closet with a closet organizer that holds several hangers.
 The wreaths will easily slide onto the rod which will prevent them from getting flat or ruined.

 3. Storing Christmas Trees

 Although the box your artificial tree came in may seem like the perfect one to repack it in for storage, this is usually not the best idea for preservation.
-In fact, the cardboard boxes begin to deteriorate, making them more prone to insect infestation.
+The cardboard boxes begin to deteriorate, making them more prone to insect infestation.
 Try a commercially available Christmas tree bag or Christmas tree box to protect your tree.
 There are also convenient tree bags with wheels, big and strong storage bags for large trees, and bag sets that split up the weight of the tree.
 With endless options, you can choose the best Christmas tree storage option that personally fits your needs and home.

 4. Storing Christmas Ornaments